rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Reference

-[Upgrade your SSH keys!](https://blog.g3rt.nl/upgrade-your-ssh-keys.html) - In this post I'll demonstrate how to transition to an Ed25519 type of key smoothly, why you would want this and show some tips and tricks on the way there.
+- [Upgrade your SSH keys!](https://blog.g3rt.nl/upgrade-your-ssh-keys.html) - In this post I'll demonstrate how to transition to an Ed25519 type of key smoothly, why you would want this and show some tips and tricks on the way there.
+- [ssh keys](https://wiki.archlinux.org/title/SSH_keys) - As always, the Arch wiki has a great page on ssh
 ----------------------------------------------------------------

 ## Gnome System Tool (GUI)